WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-CTown.md

 The C-Town network was also used susequent competitions such as the [BATADAL competition](BATADAL.html) and [BBLAWN competition](BBLAWN.html).

-The network consists of 388 nodes (junctions), 444 pipes, 1 reservoir, 7 tanks, 11 pumps, and 4 valves.
+The network consists of 388 junctions, 444 pipes, 1 reservoir, 7 tanks, 11 pumps, and 4 valves.

 <img src="../static/benchmarks/network-ctown/ctown_plot.png"/>